-Seminole State College’s Center for Fine and Performing Arts Theatre presents five major productions per year.
+Seminole State College’s Center for Fine and Performing Arts Theatre presents six major productions per year.
 Individual tickets are $10 for adults; $8 for seniors and non-Seminole State students; and free for faculty, staff and currently-enrolled Seminole State students.

-Tickets go on sale on September 12th.
+Tickets go on sale September 11, 2017.

-Tickets go on sale on October 31st.
+Tickets go on sale October 23, 2017.

-Tickets go on sale on November 21st.
+Tickets go on sale November 20, 2017.

-Tickets go on sale on January 30th.
+Tickets on sale January 22, 2018.